Medeba Extreme Outdoor Adventure Camp

-Breathing fresh autumn air, enjoying the lakes against the background of flaming red maple trees on the ridges, hearing wildlife scamper through the leaves, are just some of the experiences the Grade 7 & 8 students encounter on their X-treme Wilderness Hike.
-The Hike has been held every year for more than 12 years.
+Breathing fresh autumn air, enjoying the lakes against the background of flaming red maple trees on the ridges, hearing wildlife scamper through the leaves, are just some of the experiences the Grade 7 & 8 students encounter at Medeba Extreme Outdoor Adventure Camp.

-The X-treme Wilderness hike provides students with life lessons that leave a mark on them.
+The experience provides students with life lessons that leave a mark on them.
 When students step out of the security of familiar surroundings, the students become aware of their vulnerabilities.
-Many things that they take for granted at home becomes a challenges like finding water, finding good camping sites and finding the thunderboxes (toilets).
+The many activities provided during the 2 days stretch their courage and help them rely on their fellow students to achieve greatness!
 Realizing their vulnerabilities becomes a catalyst for students to ponder and meditate on the source of their strength.

 Psalm 121 frames it this way.